openedx/edx-documentation/en_us/install_operations/source/installation/native_installation.rst

 * **At least one 2.00GHz CPU or EC2 compute unit**
 * **Minimum 25GB of free disk, 50GB recommended for production servers**

-For hosting in Amazon we recommend an t2.large with at least a 50Gb EBS volume, see https://aws.amazon.com/ec2/pricing.
+For hosting on Amazon we recommend an t2.large with at least a 50Gb EBS volume, see https://aws.amazon.com/ec2/pricing.
 Community Ubuntu AMIs have 8GB on the root directory, make sure to expand it before installing.

 *************************
 Installation instructions